decentraland/adr/docs/ADR-20-explorer-settings-panel-architecture.md

 And it is all!
 When you run the application, you will notice that the `SettingsPanelHUD` will have created your new control  in the correct place.

 **NOTE**: For more examples of controls, you can take a look to all the controllers that we currently have in the folder `SettingsPanelHUD\Scripts\ControlsModule\SpecificControllers`.

-## Next Steps
-Now that we have each setting control separated and working with its own controller, which contains all the logic related to its behaviour, a second step to implement in the near future would be to refactorize the classes `GeneralSettingsController` and `QualitySettingsController` (these classes contain all the logic related to the application of ALL the settings and it is very coupled in only 2 classes) in order to move each piece belonging to each specific control to its corresponding controller.
-In this way we would remove these 2 generic classes and have all the logic (behaviour and aplication of the setting) contained in each specific control.
-It would make the system more scalable and would comply with the Single Responsibility Principle.

 ##  Participants
 Date: 2020-12-11